daleonpz/Notes/fh-dortmund/01-ESE.md

 - Waterfall model:
     - Sometimes the requirements are not very clear at the beginning
 - Prototyping process:
-    - Based on the inital requirements
+    - Based on the initial requirements
     - iterative process
     - sometimes it's used to see if it will be possible to develop the final product (internal process)
     - no focusing in the verification system